 Dynamically Retrieving System Call (syscall) Leveraging PTEs

-Locate instantiated PTE by leaking the base address and dynamically using read primitive to retrieve the syscall id
+Locate instantiated PTE by leaking the base address and dynamically using read primitive to retrieve the syscall id.

 It is well known that different system versions have different system call numbers that enter the kernel.
 Before manually rewriting functions, it was inevitable to hard-code the call numbers.
 The technique I'm going to show you is inspired by a blog written by the guys over at crowdstrike.
 The part entitled "Modern Mitigation #1: Page Table Randomization" kinda ruined what I had planned for the night is shown below.